 Example #1 – Research and Development

-This is one of the best examples of sunk cost.
-Almost all industries will be having Research and development expenses in their books and companies will be spending huge money for research and development purpose for their product.
+Almost all industries will have Research and development expenses in their books, and companies will be spending massive money on research and development purposes for their product.

 A drug manufacturing company A invests $ 2,50,000/- for many years for the R&D on a new drug for hair growth.
-When the company launched this product in the market, due to some side effects faced by many patients, doctors stopped recommended that pill to their patients, this forced the company to stop the production of that pill.
-In this case, the $ 2,50,000/- has become a sunk cost, so it should not be considered in any decision for this product in the future.
+When the company launched this product in the market, due to some side effects faced by many patients, doctors stopped recommended that pill to their patients.
+This issue forced the company to stop the production of that pill.
+In this case, $ 2,50,000/- has become a sunk cost, so it should not be considered in any decision for this product in the future.

 Example #2 – Marketing Expenses

-Sunk Cost is also known as unrecoverable cost as the amount is not able to be recovered which has already been spent on some business activities.
-Marketing expenses also one of the best examples of Sunk Cost.
+Sunk Cost is also known as unrecoverable cost as the amount is not able to be recovered, which has already been spent on some business activities.
 Almost all businesses spend on marketing and advertisement to promote their products and services.
-The amount which has already been spent on marketing and advertisement, cannot be recoverable.
+The amount which has already been spent on marketing and advertisement cannot be recoverable.
 So, advertisement and marketing expenses should not be considered in the future decision-making process.

-The company has already spent $5,00,000 on this failed marketing campaign but they should not consider this expense in any future decision making for the same product or any other product of the company.
-This will be considered as a Sunk cost.
+The company has already spent $5,00,000 on this failed marketing campaign.
+Still, they should not consider this expense in any future decision making for the same product or any other product of the company.
+This amount will be regarded as a Sunk cost.

 Example #3 – Equipment Expenses

-Cost for equipment’s whether small or big production machinery, tend to become sunk cost over time.
-Most of the manufacturing companies would have a huge product line in their portfolio, and most of them are not similar.
-Companies have to invest in different kind of machinery for different products.
-Not a single machine can produce all kind of products.
-Sometimes, most of the machinery which are old or the products which they manufacture are not at all in fashion at the present time, companies have to replace that machinery with new upgraded machinery.
+Cost for equipment’s whether small or big production machinery, tends to become sunk cost over time.
+Most of the manufacturing companies would have a vast product line in their portfolio, and most of them are not similar.
+Companies have to invest in different kinds of machinery for different products.
+Not a single machine can produce all types of products.
+Sometimes, most of the old machinery or the products which they manufacture are not at all in fashion at present.
+Companies have to replace that machinery with new upgraded machinery.

-A Company XYZ, which is into the manufacturing of kid toys.
+A Company XYZ is into the manufacturing of kid toys.
 They manufacture different kinds of small or big size toys, soft toys, and automatic toys.
-They spent initially $ 1,00,000 for purchasing of equipment and machinery for their manufacturing plant.
+They initially spent $ 1,00,000 on purchasing equipment and machinery for their manufacturing plant.
 Over time, due to the change in the toy industry, the company needed advance kind of machinery, and the board has decided to replace old machinery with a new one.
-The company have sold old machinery at $ 20,000 as scrap and remaining $80,000 became sunk cost in the case.
+The company has sold old machinery at $ 20,000 as scrap, and the remaining $80,000 became sunk cost in the case.
 They should not consider that amount which was spent on old machinery, for any kind of future decisions,

 Example #4 – Payroll Expenses

-Whether, it’s a small firm or big firm, manufacturing industry or service industry, all have payroll expenses in the books.
-Payroll Expenses includes salaries, employees’ benefits, expenses on employee training, which would become sunk cost always once the amount paid in payroll head.
+Whether it’s a small firm or big firm, manufacturing industry, or service industry, all have payroll expenses in the books.
+Payroll Accounting Expenses include salaries, employees’ benefits, expenses on employee training, which would become sunk cost always once the amount paid in payroll head.

-For example, A company spent $ 10,000 to train its staff for the using of its newly introduced ERP system.
-Initially, it was working as per the plan but after few months due to changes in office culture, the ERP system was found unreliable and unproductive, due to that the company wanted to replace the ERP system and had to train its employees again for the using of new ERP system.
-In the first case, the training expenses $10,000 would be considered as sunk cost as it was the expense which would not be recovered in future and not at all useful in any kind of future business activities.
+For example, A company spent $ 10,000 to train its staff for the use of its newly introduced ERP system.
+Initially, it was working as per the plan.
+Still, after few months due to changes in office culture, the ERP system was found unreliable and unproductive due to that the company wanted to replace the ERP system and had to train its employees again for the use of a new ERP system.
+In the first case, the training expenses $10,000 would be considered as sunk cost as it was the expense which would not be recovered in the future and not at all useful in any kind of future business activity.

-- A sunk cost is a cost which has already been spent but not recoverable in any case and future business decisions should not be affected by past spent.
+- A sunk cost is a cost that has already been spent but not recoverable in any case, and future business decisions should not be affected by past spent.

-- Spending on researching, equipment or machinery buying, rent, payroll, marketing or advertising expenses is the main examples of sunk cost.
-Equipment or machinery which only produces only specific products or spending of processes for customized products for specific customers are examples of sunk cost.
+- Spending on researching, equipment or machinery buying, rent, payroll, marketing, or advertising expenses is the main example of sunk cost.
+Equipment or machinery which only produces only specific products or spending of processes for customized products for specific customers is other examples.

-- Sunk cost should not be taken into account when making any future decision for the same or different product or service.
+- Sunk costs should not be taken into account when making any future decisions for the same or different products or services.